alestrunda/alestrunda-gatsby/src/works/smarty.md

 Template is available in two versions: black, white.

-I did whole front-end, simple back-end for contact form for newsletter (connected to MailChimp).
+I did whole frontend, simple back-end for contact form for newsletter (connected to MailChimp).
 Design was provided by my partner jThemes.

-jThemes is an *Elite Author* (Elite Author = on Themeforest has sold more than $75000).
+jThemes is an _Elite Author_ (Elite Author = on Themeforest has sold more than $75000).
 He has sold more than 5000 items in value more than $125000 (about 3 millions CZK).
 Of course it's a group of authors, now I'm part of that too.</p>

 [Smarty on Themeforest](http://themeforest.net/item/smarty-creative-agency-portfolio-template/12113490)